Radiation Therapy for Brain Tumors

 GliaSite® radiation therapy system (RTS): The GliaSite RTS involves placing an inflatable balloon in the area of the brain tumor at the time of surgery.
 Low-dose-rate radiation is delivered through a catheter (tube) into the balloon.
 The GliaSite RTS offers the advantage of a shorter stay in the hospital; most patients who undergo traditional external beam radiation therapy remain hospitalized for six weeks, whereas patients who receive their radiation treatment with GliaSite may return home within a week.
 GliaSite is approved by the U.S. Food and Drug Administration (FDA) for the treatment of malignant brain tumors.

-Three published clinical trials indicate that GliaSite is a safe treatment for high-grade gliomas 7and brain metastases 8and may increase survival in the treatment of recurrent gliomas compared to surgery alone or surgery plus internal chemotherapy.
+Three published clinical trials indicate that GliaSite is a safe treatment for high-grade gliomas and brain metastases and may increase survival in the treatment of recurrent gliomas compared to surgery alone or surgery plus internal chemotherapy.7,8

 Results from a clinical trial of GliaSite that was carried out in nine institutions in the U.S. and involved 81 patients indicate that this procedure improves survival and does not appear to reduce patients’ quality of life.
 The patients in this trial lived, on average, more than three months (38 weeks) after implantation and they were free from cancer progression for approximately 19 weeks.
 The researchers estimated that approximately one-third of patients lived one year or more.
 These patients lived nearly twice as long as a similar groups of patients from another trial who only underwent surgery.
 Also, approximately one-third of the patients treated with GliaSite lived longer than a group that underwent surgery and the placement of internal Gliadel wafer chemotherapy.
 9